PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

   sliding, spinning, crawling, swinging, balancing, playing with sand, and water play (e.g., splash pads).
 - Additional variables for:
-- ‘Water’ = Includes water play area / splashpad.
+- “Water” = Includes water play area / splashpad.
-- ‘Inclusive’ = Design goes beyond ADA compliance for different physical, sensory, social, and intellectual abilities to play together
+- “Inclusive” = Design goes beyond ADA compliance for different physical, sensory, social, and intellectual abilities to play together
 - “Playground Age”: Year that the playground was installed or last significantly updated.
-- “Primary Age Group”: Category of ‘2-5 years old’ or ‘5-12 years old’.
+- “Primary Age Group”: Category of “2-5 years old” or “5-12 years old”.
   Swing features included in 5-12; a playground is not fit 2-5 if it only has toddler bucket swings.
 Can be both categories.
 - “Average Playground Use”: Average number of observed users across all